 Once you finish smoking your cheeses it's time to think about how to serve them.

 Charcuterie - This is an easy way to serve cheese.
 Get out some crackers, sliced fruits, and little pots of jam, and start arranging.
 You can even learn how to make salami roses to kick it up to a new level.
+You can even use it to make the cheese sauce for our Mac and Cheese Charcuterie Board.

 Casseroles - We love creamy, cheesy casseroles in our house.
 Swap out the classic cheeses that are added for smoked cheeses for even more flavor.